apache/skywalking/docs/en/guides/benchmark.md

 Make new JMH tests extend the `org.apache.skywalking.oap.server.microbench.base.AbstractMicrobenchmark` to customize runtime conditions (Measurement, Fork, Warmup, etc.).

+You can build the jar with command `./mvnw -Dmaven.test.skip -DskipTests -pl :microbench package -am -Pbenchmark`.

 JMH tests could run as a normal unit test.
 And they could run as an independent uber jar via `java -jar benchmark.jar` for all benchmarks, or via `java -jar /benchmarks.jar exampleClassName` for a specific test.